Destructive hacking attempts target critical infrastructure in Americas - survey

 Blackwell said that flat security budgets and uneven government involvement could mean that criminal thefts of resources, such as power, could force blackouts or other safety threats.

-At security company Trend Micro Inc. , which compiled the report for the OAS, Chief Cybersecurity Officer Tom Kellermann said additional destructive or physical attacks came from political activists and organized crime groups.
+At security company Trend Micro Inc. (4704.T) , which compiled the report for the OAS, Chief Cybersecurity Officer Tom Kellermann said additional destructive or physical attacks came from political activists and organised crime groups.

 “We are facing a clear and present danger where we have non-state actors willing to destroy things,” he said.
 “This is going to be the year we suffer a catastrophe in the hemisphere, and when you will see kinetic response to a threat actor.”